 f.
-Twelve additional credits in Geography courses including at least 6 credits at the 300-level and above and 6 credits at the 400-level.
+Six additional credits in GEO courses at the 300-level or above approved by the student's academic advisor.

 MINOR IN CLIMATE SCIENCE

 The Minor in Climate Science, which is administered by the Department of Geography, Environment, and Spatial Sciences, provides a foundation to students who are interested in issues related to climate and climate change, including students who wish to prepare themselves for degree programs in communication, data science, environmental geoscience, environmental science, environmental studies, environmental policy, journalism, quantitative risk analytics, sustainability, or related fields.